rubyforgood/casa/doc/CONTRIBUTING.md

 If you have any questions about an issue, comment on the issue, open a new issue or ask in [the RubyForGood slack](https://rubyforgood.herokuapp.com/).
 CASA has a `#casa` channel in the Slack.
 Our channel in slack also contains a zoom link for office hours every day office hours are held.

 ## Contributing Procedure
 All work is organized by issues.
+If you would like to contribute, please ask for an issue to be assigned to you.
+If you would like to contribute something that is not represented by an issue, please make an issue and assign yourself.
+Only take multiple issues if they are related and you can solve all of them at the same time with the same pull request.

 You won't be yelled at for giving your best effort.
 The worst that can happen is that you'll be politely asked to change something.
 We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.